WartyMN/A2560-TextLibrary/README.md

 This is a learning project for me, to build experience on the A2650.
 Aside from learning, the goal is to be able to build a library of functions that can be used to place characters, colors, strings, etc., on the screen, and to be able to query the screen about what is at a particular location.
 Think of it as a basic curses for the A2650 (but not at all related to curses, and using a completely different interface).

 ## Status
-Building out functionality, 50% complete.
-No optimization done, no testing against hardware.
+75% complete.
+Next phase: Bug-fixing, smarter configuration, etc., No optimization done, no testing against hardware.
 I do not have any hardware yet.
-I'm doing all development against the "morfe" emulator, but that itself is also a tool in development.
+I'm doing all development against the f68 emulator, but that itself is also a tool in development.

 ## Why you might want this:
 If you have, or are considering acquiring an A2650 or GenX (680x0 + 65816), and want a simple library to put text on the screen in your C programs.